ftrackhq/ftrack-connect-hieroplayer/doc/installing.rst

 Using ftrack connect
 --------------------

-The ftrack connect hieroplayer review plugin is included in the build version of :term:`ftrack connect` to use it `download and run ftrack connect. <https://www.ftrack.com/downloads>`_
+The ftrack connect hieroplayer review plugin is included in the built version of :term:`ftrack connect package` to use it `download and run ftrack connect. <https://www.ftrack.com/downloads>`_

 Running from source
 -------------------